carpentries-incubator/life-sciences-workshop/_episodes/13-r-beyond-base-r.md

 [1] "The number is: 10"
 ~~~
 {: .output}
-We're asking R to loop through the sequence of numbers, 1 to 10, and for each one, print out the pasted sentence ('The number is') along with 'i'.
-In this loop, 'i' is the number in the sequence, which increased by 1 each time the loop finishes.
+Here, we're asking R to loop through the sequence of numbers, 1 to 10, and for each one, print out the pasted sentence 'The number is:' along with 'i'.
+In this loop, 'i' is the number in the sequence, which increases by 1 each time the loop finishes.

 Let's put this all together.
 Below is a much larger function that is going to do something very interesting.
 First, it grabs a list of all the files with a certain keyword in the filename (using the 'list.files' function).
 Then, it goes through each file (using a for-loop), one at a time, performs the 4PL fit, creates a plot, and saves the plot as a png file.